ZeeshanAhmedoff1997/ZeeshanAhmedoff1997/README.md

 - 👋 Hi, I’m @ZeeshanAhmedoff1997
 - 👀 I’m interested in React Js, Node Js and Rails.
-- 🌱 I’m currently learning Node Js
+- 🌱 I’m currently polishing my professional skills in Node Js, Nest Js, AWS
 - 💞️ I’m looking to collaborate on any project related to Full Stack developemnt
 - 📫 How to reach me.
 Email: zeshanahmedoff@gmail.com